milankikani2210/cinema-plus/README.md

 ### Backend Setup

-1. Navigate to the backend directory:
+1. Navigate to the server directory:

 ```bash
 cd server